bobjoejim/CraftFortress2/README.md

 CraftFortress2
 ==============

-A TF2 mod for Minecraft.
-Credit to Valve.
+A TF2 server mod for Minecraft.
+Credit to Valve and Mojang.